narengan/cis/faq.md

 No, only with HTTP/HTTPS.

-## Will disabling all of my origins in an origin pool disable the origin pool itself?
+## Will disabling all of my origins in an origin pool disable the entire origin pool itself?

-Yes, if the origin pool is being used in a load balancer the traffic will be routed to the next highest priority pool or the fallback pool.
+Yes, if the origin pool is being used in a load balancer, the traffic will be routed to the next highest priority pool or the fallback pool.